kbasecollaborations/JbrowseServer/README.md

-Dyanmic server to support byte ranges for variation workflows
+# Jbrowse based visualization of variation data

-To test
+## To test locally
 </br>

 (copy .env.example to .env and update token information in .env)